Pakistan's Christians, like other religious minorities in the country, have been the target of escalating attacks in recent years.

 A couple of months later, gunmen executed six workers of a Christian charity in their Karachi office.
 These incidents, although isolated, have continued through the years.

-Attacks on Pakistan's Christian and Hindu minorities could be part of a militant plan to send a message to the West or embarrass Prime Minister Nawaz Sharif when he appears to be too friendly to the West.
+Attacks on Pakistan's Christian and Hindu minorities could be part of a militant plan to send a message to the West or embarrass the country's civilian governments when they appear to be too friendly to the West.

 This may also be a strategy by the country's powerful military which is known to have protected Islamist militants operating in Afghanistan and India, and has supported anti-blasphemy vigilante groups in the past.